 - Carefully check the details of your insurance policy

 If travelling from Spain to Morocco, read the travel advice for Morocco.

-Driving in Spain can be dangerous due to traffic congestion in urban areas, aggressive driving practices and excessive speed.
+Driving can be dangerous due to traffic congestion in urban areas, aggressive driving practices and excessive speed.

-By law, all vehicles must be equipped with two red warning triangles and a reflective jacket, which are to be used if there is an accident or breakdown.
+Ensure your vehicle is equipped with two red warning triangles and a reflective jacket, for use in an accident or breakdown.
 If your vehicle doesn't have these items, you can be fined.
-If you rent a vehicle, make sure you get safety equipment and check with the rental company about other traffic regulations.
+If you rent a vehicle get safety equipment.
+Ask the rental company about local traffic rules.

 Road safety and driving